Best Car Seats of 2024

 *Amazon.com price as of post date.
 See full disclaimer.

-To make this car seat even safer, we recommend attaching the anti-rebound bar accessory until your child is old enough to use the front-facing configuration.
+To make this car seat even safer, we recommend attaching the included anti-rebound bar accessory until your child is old enough to use the front-facing configuration.

 pro